hwang2006/Generative-AI-with-LLMs/README.md

 #singularity run --nv GenAI.sif jupyter lab --no-browser --ip=0.0.0.0 --port=${PORT_JU} --NotebookApp.token=${USER} #jupyter token: your account ID
 echo "end of the job"
 ```
-- launch a jupyter notebook server by submitting the batch script to a worker node.
+- launch a jupyter server by submitting the batch script to a worker node.
 ```
 [glogin01]$ sbatch jupyter_run_singularity.sh
 Submitted batch job XXXXXX
 ```
-- check if the jupyter notebook server is up and running
+- check if the jupyter server is up and running
 ```
 [glogin01]$ squeue -u $USER
              JOBID       PARTITION     NAME     USER    STATE       TIME TIME_LIMI  NODES NODELIST(REASON) XXXXXX    amd_a100nv_8 jupyter_    $USER  RUNNING       0:02   8:00:00      1 gpu30
 ```
+Once making sure the jupyter server is running on a computer node, you can open a new terminal on your PC or Labtop to make a SSH client connection to the jupyter server described in the [Jupyter Running](#jupyter-running).

 ## Lab Exercises
 Now, you are ready to do Generative AI with LLMs practices.
 After cloning this GitHub repository on your scratch directory (e.g., /scratch/$USER), you should able to see